cogini/mix_systemd/README.md

 ]
 ```

+These variables are then availble when configuring the app.
+You can specify
-You can specify values as a list of terms, and it will look up atoms as keys in
+values as a list of terms, and it will look up atoms as keys in the config.
-the config.
 This lets you reference, e.g., the deploy dir or configuration dir without
 having to specify the full path, e.g., `["!", :deploy_dir, "/bin/myscript"]` gets
 converted to `"!/srv/foo/bin/myscript"`.

 ### Environment vars

-The library sets env vars in the unit file:
+The library sets OS environment vars in the unit file, allowing them to used by
+the app or scripts like `env.sh`:

 * `MIX_ENV`: `mix_env`, default `Mix.env()`
 * `LANG`: `env_lang`, default `en_US.utf8`
 * `RUNTIME_DIR`: `runtime_dir`, if `:runtime` in `dirs`
 * `CONFIGURATION_DIR`: `configuration_dir`, if `:configuration` in `dirs`
 * `LOGS_DIR`: `logs_dir`, if `:logs` in `dirs`